An Achievable Rate Region for the Broadcast Channel with Feedback

 Another difference is that both the Ozarow-Leung and Bhaskaran schemes are specific to the AWGN broadcast channel and do not extend to other discrete memoryless broadcast channels, unlike the scheme in this paper.

-Figure \ref{fig:corr_plot} shows the effect of $\rho$ (the correlation coefficient of $N_1, N_2$) on the noiseless feedback sum-rate with $P/\sigma^2$ held fixed.
-Note that the sum-rate without feedback does not change with $\rho$ as long as the individual noise variances remain unchanged \cite{Cover98}.
-We observe that the sum-rate decreases monotonically with the noise correlation and is equal to the no-feedback rate at $\rho=1$.
+Figure \ref{fig:corr_plot} shows the effect of $\rho$ (the correlation coefficient of $N_1, N_2$) on the sum-rate with $P/\sigma^2$ held fixed.
+The sum-rate without feedback does not change with $\rho$ as long as the individual noise variances remain unchanged \cite{Cover98}.
+With noiseless feedback from receiver $1$, the sum-rate obtained above decreases monotonically with the noise correlation and is equal to the no-feedback rate at $\rho=1$.
 This is consistent with the fact that feedback does not increase the capacity of the AWGN broadcast channel with $\rho=1$ since it is physically degraded (in fact, we effectively have a point-to-point channel when $\rho=1$).